abkraynak/locus/README.md

 ## License

-This project is licensed under MIT license.
+This project is licensed under GPL-3.0 license.
 See the [LICENSE](LICENSE) file for more details.